 Every project is different.
 It will depend on the writer’s experience, the writer’s wants and needs, and the needs of the project itself.
 I provide an editorial proposal when determining an estimate.

-Presently, I do copyediting, proofreading, and some technical editing (mainly training and how-to documents).
+Presently, I do copyediting, content editing, technical editing, and proofreading.
 If the right project comes along, I may say yes! to substantive editing.
 I have a special interest in travel guides, travel blogs, wildlife, outdoor recreation, memoir, self-improvement, and pet care.

 I also have professional experience working with web technology and digital content and can edit within a variety of technologies such as HTML, CSS, PDFs, content management systems (e.g., WordPress), Wikis, etc.